Skip to content

 Predictable Ordering

 UUIDs especially v4 are not lexicographically sortable.
-In its current version (0.4.x-0.5.0) Chroma orders responses of get() by the ID of the documents.
+In its current version (0.4.x-0.5.10) Chroma orders responses of get() by the ID of the documents.
 Therefore, if you need predictable ordering, you may want to consider a different ID strategy.
+In version 0.5.11 ordering is done on internal IDs

-UUIDs are 128 bits long, which can be a lot of overhead if you have a large number of documents.
+Chroma stores Document IDs as strings and UUIDs are 36 characters long, which can be a lot of overhead if you have a large number of documents.
 If you are concerned about storage overhead, you may want to consider a different ID strategy.
+Additionally Chroma uses the document IDs when sorting results which also incurs a performance hit.

 ULIDs